New England aster

 Spread: 2-3'

-One of the meadow’s great color combinations can be achieved with this singular wildflower, whose golden-yellow discs and bold purple rays throw subtlety to the autumn winds.
-Monarchs and other butterflies are drawn to the plant’s numerous flashy flowerheads, each of which offers an easy landing zone and multiple opportunities to probe for nectar.
-With its readily accessible floral rewards, New England Aster attracts many other pollinators as well, including flies, bees, beetles, and moths.
-Similar to goldenrods, plants within the aster genus Symphyotrichum are highly utilized by specialist bees who require the pollen from a narrow range of plant species for their larval nutrition.
-Considering that specialist bees account for a large proportion of all bee species, planting their pollen hosts – like New England aster – is vital to maintaining bee diversity.
+One of the meadow’s great color motifs can be achieved with this singular wildflower, whose golden-yellow discs and bold purple rays throw subtlety to the autumn winds.
+Monarchs and other butterflies are drawn to the plant’s flashy flowerheads, each of which offers an easy landing zone and multiple opportunities to probe for nectar.
+Green metallic sweat bees are also frequent visitors, adding to an already colorful scene.